wanxinjin/wanxinjin.github.io/_pages/about.md

 -----
 #### **My Research**

-The  research of our group is to  develop  <strong>interactive intelligence</strong>, which makes robots to
+The  research of our group is to  develop  <strong>interactive intelligence</strong>, which enables autonomous systems to

-- **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving personalized intelligence through  interaction with each user, and
+- **seamlessly interact with individual users**, by understanding user intent, assisting with user decision-making, achieving  personalized intelligence through  interaction with  each user, and

 - **dexterously manipulating objects**, by finding effective physical representations for efficient control and planning, touching and affecting objects in a safe and controlled way.

 Our solutions to interactive intelligence combines  theoretical understanding of  fundamentals with empirical learning from readily accessible data.
-Our approaches are positioned at the intersection of control, optimization (model-based) and machine learning (data-driven), leveraging the complementary benefits of both.
+Our approaches are positioned at the intersection of model-based (control and optimization) and data-driven methods, leveraging the complementary benefits of both.

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>